 - Be mindful.
 When you are feeling stressed, stop and try to reflect instead of reacting immediately.
 This is a “Pause-Clarify-Decide” principle.
 Remember, your reactive brain doesn’t always do you good.

 - Sort your tasks.
-Arrange your tasks according to Covey matrix.
+Arrange your tasks according to time management matrix.
 Make it a habit to focus on Q2 tasks.

 - Look back.
 Keep track of your past activities.
 It is easy to do with simple time management software.
 Just fill in the timesheet and then review how much time you spent doing tasks from different quadrants.
 Use this info to plan your future assignments.